Robust design under uncertainty in quantum error mitigation: Proof-of-principle numerical results

-Next, we demonstrate robust design by optimizing ZNE robustness to shot noise.
-Specifically, we minimize the tail value at risk ${\rm TVaR}^{\rm right}_{0.9}$ of the ZNE relative error $\eta$ (\ref{eq:model_score}) with respect to the hyperparameters $\alpha$ and $n$.
+Next, we demonstrate robust design by minimizing the ZNE worst-case error.
+Specifically, we minimize the tail value at risk ${\rm TVaR}^{\rm right}_{0.9}$ of the ZNE relative error with respect to the hyperparameters $\alpha$ and $n$.
 We constrain $\alpha$ to $[0,1]$, and $n$ to $\left\{4, 5,\dots, 10 \right\}$.
-To minimize the number of shots required, we adapt a surrogate-based minimization approach~\cite{o2025efficient}, which has been demonstrated on quantum hardware for QAOA angles optimization~\cite{o2025efficient}.
-With this approach, we estimate the optimal hyperparameters with just $30$ ${\rm TVaR}^{\rm right}_{0.9}$ evaluations, while starting an optimization run from a random choice of the hyperparameters.
+To minimize the total shot cost of optimization, we restrict the number of ${\rm TVaR}^{\rm right}_{0.9}$ estimations to $30$ per optimization run, and we use an efficient surrogate-based minimization approach~\cite{o2025efficient}.
+We initialize an optimization evaluating ${\rm TVaR}^{\rm right}_{0.9}$ for randomly chosen hyperparameters.
 We detail our surrogate optimization implementation in App.~\ref{app:surrogate_opt}.

-We find that the optimization systematically improves the minimal ${\rm TVaR}^{\rm right}_{0.9}$ estimates, as shown for typical optimization runs in Fig.~\ref{fig:ZNE_optimization}(a).
-In some cases, it reduces ${\rm TVaR}^{\rm right}_{0.9}$ by a factor of $1.5$ as compared to random $(n,\alpha)$, which shows that the tails of the ZNE error ($\eta$) distribution are sensitive to the choice of $\alpha$ and $n$.